Submitty/submitty.github.io/_docs/developer/project_ideas.md

    Advanced project idea: We would like to use Submitty to automatically test and grade homework assignments that require modifications to the operating system kernel.
-Before doing so on a production machine, we must need to do testing to ensure the right controls are in place.
+Before doing so on a production machine, we need to do testing to ensure the right controls are in place.

    [Open Issues related to Container Autograding](https://github.com/Submitty/Submitty/labels/Docker%2FDockerImages)